rfong/sustenance/bread/pain_lancienne.md

 **1. Mix the dry ingredients thoroughly in a large bowl.
 Mix in the water quickly until fully incorporated.**

 + Desired dough consistency: still a bit sticky, but easily releases from the sides of the bowl and from your hands.
 At the perfect consistency, the dough will basically clean the bowl for you.
-+ Spend no more time mixing the dough than necessary; your goal is for it to stay cold and not absorb too much heat from your hands or the room temperature.
++ Spend no more time mixing the dough than necessary; your goal is for it to stay cold and not absorb too much heat from your hands or the room temperature, so that the yeast does not activate.
 + I use a fork at first to avoid heat transfer, then switch to hands when the dough has become a large and unwieldy mass.
 + The dough will rise a bit more than double, so pick a bowl 2-3x deeper than your start ingredients take up.